 Samples: Parallel and perpendicular lines in shapes.
 Identifying types of lines.
 Constructing 2D shapes.

 3.G.1 – Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.

-Samples: Identifying types of lines.
-Tessellating patterns.
-Naming 2D shapes.
-Drawing 3D Objects - cylinder.
+Samples: Identifying shapes based on attributes.
+Identifying types of lines.
+Constructing 2D shapes.

 4.G.2 – Classify two-dimensional figures based on the presence or absence of parallel or perpendicular lines, or the presence or absence of angles of a specified size.
 Recognize right triangles as a category, and identify right triangles.